Carl H. Eigenmann: Early life and education

-Carl Henry Eigenmann was born on March 9, 1863, in Flehingen, Baden, Germany, to Philip and Margaretha (Lieb) Eigenmann.
+Carl Henry Eigenmann was born on March 9, 1863, in Flehingen, Grand Duchy of Baden, to Philip and Margaretha (Lieb) Eigenmann.
 In 1877, at the age of fourteen, he emigrated to the United States with an uncle and settled in Rockport, Indiana.

-In 1879, at the age of sixteen, Eigenmann enrolled at Indiana University in Bloomington, Indiana, intending to study law, Latin, and Greek, but became interested in zoology after taking a biology course under David Starr Jordan, and decided to pursue a career as an ichthyologist.
+In 1879, at the age of sixteen, Eigenmann enrolled at Indiana University in Bloomington, Indiana, intending to study law, Latin, and Greek.
+He became a member of Sigma Chi fraternity and then became interested in zoology after taking a biology course under David Starr Jordan.
+He then decided to pursue a career as an ichthyologist.

 Eigenmann earned a bachelor's degree from IU in 1886, a master's degree in 1887, and a Ph.D. from IU in 1889.
 He also studied South American fish collections at Harvard University for a year in 1887–1888, before beginning his career as a researcher and educator in California.

 While Eigenmann was still at student at IU, his first published paper, "Notes on skeletons of Etheostomatinae", co-authored with Jordan, was published in the Proceedings of the National Museum in 1885.
 "A review of the genera and species of Diodontidae found in American waters", the first of many papers that Eigenmann authored on his own, was published in the Annals of the New York Academy of Science in 1886, when he was twenty-three years old.